Laying the Foundation for Mathematical and Scientific Exploration

 Every student who declares mathematics as a major is assigned a faculty advisor.
 Advisors are professors who help each student tailor their academic program to his or her needs throughout the full four years at Rensselaer.
 Students consult with their advisors during the registration period for each term, and advisors are available for advice or assistance at any time of the year, when questions or problems arise.

-Jeff Banks (student last name A-Li), Peter Kramer (Student last name Liang-Z)
+Jeff Banks (student last name A-Li), Peter Kramer (student last name Liang-Z)

 Eliane Zerbetto Traldi (student last name A-K) and Bruce Piper (student last name L-Z)